Want to make this year your best ever? Make that commitment, follow the advice I’m about to share and it’ll happen!

 She also generates thousands of visitors from her articles on Forbes, Entrepreneur, Copyblogger and more.

-SUCCESS Magazine, where he interviewed Richard Branson.
+In 2012, Chris Brogan was privileged to write the cover story for SUCCESS Magazine, where he interviewed Richard Branson.

 As a result of that, he gained extra traction, enhanced his brand image and attracted more visitors to his blog.